sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-4K/examples/led.md

 - Drag the corresponding port to the pin of chip
 - Type the pin number corresponding to the port in IO constraint

-So we can choose one way in the opened window as what the following picture shows to finish constrain:
+So we can choose one way in the opened window as what the following picture shows to finish constraints:
 ![Led floorplanner](./../../../../zh/tang/Tang-Nano-4K/assets/LED_FloorPlanner.png)

 ### Place&Route